-Current housing inventory numbers mean sellers could get top dollar for their homes.
-“This is obviously a great time to maximize your value,” Taylor says.
+When there is low housing inventory , sellers could get top dollar for their homes.
 On the other hand, unless a seller owns a second home, they will need to buy a new house.

 “(Someone) who is selling high is also buying high,” Fernandez notes.

 Sellers should do their homework before putting their property on the market.
 If buying a new home is unaffordable, it may be better to stay put.
-For anyone worried they will miss out on selling for top dollar, Taylor doesn’t believe housing prices will drop.
+For anyone worried they’ve missed out on selling for top dollar, Taylor doesn’t believe housing prices will drop.

 “I think price appreciation will level off, but I think house values are extremely sound,” he says.

-For buyers, the good news is that the days of double-digit percentage price increases may be coming to end.
+For buyers, the good news is that the days of double-digit percentage price increases have likely come to an end.
 The bad news is that there still may be limited housing choices on the market, and rising interest rates will make homeownership more expensive.

 “The answer might be in the rental market,” Knee says.
-While rental prices are up and vacancies are down in some areas, it might be a more affordable option for those who feel priced out of homeownership.
+While rental prices are up and vacancies are down across the U.S., it might be a more affordable option for those who feel priced out of homeownership.

 More from U.S. News